gbarbosa99/Google-Earth-Engine-Crop-Yield-Prediction/README.md

 Below is as explanation of the Google Earth Engine specific features and machine learning model I used for this project.
 Please enjoy!

 ### Metrics
-Before I get into the script, I'd like to give a brief explanation of the metrics I chose.
-The target metric in this project is NDVI or Normalized Difference Vegetation Index.
-This is a widely used metric for quantifying the health and density of vegetation using sensor data.
-It measures the difference in the levels of red (which healthy plants absorb) and near-infrared (which healthy plants reflect) light.

-Higher NDVI values typically indicate healthier plants with more chlorophyll and a better capacity for photosynthesis.
-By analyzing NDVI data over time, farmers and agronomists can predict the yield of their crops.
-This helps in planning and marketing the produce more effectively.
+The primary metric in this project is the Normalized Difference Vegetation Index (NDVI), a widely used index for assessing vegetation health and density via sensor data.
+NDVI measures the differential levels of red (absorbed by healthy plants) and near-infrared (reflected by healthy plants) light.
+Typically, higher NDVI values indicate healthier vegetation, which correlates with enhanced photosynthesis capabilities.
+This index is invaluable for farmers and agronomists to forecast crop yields, aiding in effective planning and marketing of produce.

+#### Key Features of the Model
-The first feature I chose was soil moisture, which is crucial for plant growth.
-Adequate soil moisture is necessary for the absorption of nutrients and proper physiological functions of plants.
+* **soil moisture:** Adequate soil moisture is necessary for the absorption of nutrients and proper physiological functions of plants.
 Decreased soil moisture can lead to reduced plant height, leaf number, and total leaf area[3].

-The second feature I chose was surface temperature.
-Temperature is a critical determinant of crop development and function, altering enzyme functions within a leaf and triggering changes in developmental growth stages that are tightly coupled with crop yield[4].
+* **Temperature:** A critical factor in crop development and function, altering enzyme functions within a leaf and triggering changes in developmental growth stages linked to crop yield[4].

-The third and final feature I chose was precipitation.
-Water availability from rainfall is essential for plant health.
-Prolonged periods of drought or excessive rainfall can cause stress to plants, altering their NDVI[5].
+* **Precipitation:** Essential for maintaining plant health, with variations affecting stress levels and NDVI[5].

+I also considered land coverage or vegetation type in the analysis, which might affect NDVI readings differently across crop types.
+This presents an interesting avenue for future experiments to compare results across different crops.

+Other potential features not included here are sunlight exposure, soil pH, and humidity.

-### Data
+### Data Aqcuisition
 All of the data used in this project was taken from the [Google Earth Engine Data Catalog](https://developers.google.com/earth-engine/datasets).
 I will hyperlink each library I used in this project as I mention them.

-The first step in this project was to select an area of interest.
+The initial step involved selecting an area of interest (AOI).
 I used the [geometry.polygon](https://developers.google.com/earth-engine/apidocs/ee-geometry-polygon) method because it fits well into how I planned to extract data from the Earth Engine libraries, which I explain below.
-I selected a location with several corn fields, but the aoi can easily be changed to someplace else by changing the coordinates.
 ```python
 aoi = ee.Geometry.Polygon([
     [-94.70937177214154, 41.15239644721922],